Larsende/Agility2020-AS3/class1/module1/module02.rst

 #.
 We will send a GET request to our BIG-IP to see information about the AS3 software package that was previously installed.

 #.
-Locate the ``AS3 Info`` request and double click.
+Locate the ``GET AS3 Info`` request and double click.
 Notice that we are sending a GET request to an API endpoint with an empty body.
 Click the blue **Send** button, and ensure you get a 200 OK response.

 #.
 Locate the ``HTTP Application`` request in the same folder.
 Notice that we are sending a POST request to an API endpoint.
 To examine the body of our request, click the ``Body`` tab.